pytheas-tools/pytheas/packages/pytheas-documentation/src/how-it-works/README.md

 ## Loading Pytheas

-The application is splited in one main JavaScript file, `app.js` or `app_es6.js`, and severals vendors files :
+The application is splitted in one main JavaScript file, `app.js` or `app_es6.js`, and severals vendors files :

--   codemirror as a dependency for codeblock Web Component
+-   codemirror as a dependency for codeblock Web Component, and lazy loaded by the WC
+-   mxgraph as a dependency for Graph Web Component, and lazy loaded by the WC
 -   ionicons

 The last JavaScript files loaded at runtime are parser for files :